xvapx/nixos-dotfiles/README.md

 This is a work in progress and might fail and destroy the world.
 ---------------------------------------------------------------

-To use this, clone this repo and modify default.nix to point to your dotfiles.
+To use this, clone this repository and modify default.nix to point to your dotfiles.
-If yor dotfiles are local, you can use this:
+If your repository is local, you can use this:
 ~~~~
 user = callPackage ./user { };
 ~~~~
-and if you have them on github, you can use this:
+and if you have it on github, you can use this:
 ~~~~
 usersrc = pkgs.fetchFromGitHub {
   owner = "yourGithubUser";